levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- key: The property name or array index.
+- `key`: The property name or array index.

-- obj: The object or array to access.
+- `obj`: The object or array to access.

 **Returns:** The value at the specified property.